circleci/circleci-docs/jekyll/_cci1/docker.md

 **CircleCI 2.0 is now in Beta with native Docker support.
 Please see the [Beta access page](https://circleci.com/beta-access/) and the [2.0 Documentation](https://circleci.com/docs/2.0/).**

 CircleCI 1.0 offers support for running Docker within build containers.
-Support for Docker on CircleCI 1.0 is limited to Docker up to version 1.9 and has several limitations. **If you're starting a new project that uses Docker we strongly recommend using CircleCI 2.0.
+Support for Docker on CircleCI 1.0 is limited to Docker up to version 1.9 and has several limitations. **If you're starting a new project that uses Docker,we strongly recommend using CircleCI 2.0.
 This documentation is for customers using Docker for existing projects on CircleCI 1.0.**

 ---